binitaj/smartgrid/README.md

 #  Smart Grid Data Portal on Spring Boot

 ## What this project is about?
 The project allows browsing of Smart Grid's smart meter data on a webpage.
+Written to demonstrate building microservices in Spring Boot using the following technologies
+  - Spring Boot for application wiring
+  - JPA + Hibernate for access DB
+  - Spring REST for REST
+  - Flyway for evolutionary DB
+  - Jackson for JSON
+  - Orika for bean mapping
+  - PostgreSQL db connectivity
+  - lombok, junit, mockito, spring test, h2...

 ## Guides